Knowledge Hub

 For these reasons, understanding and complying with your regulatory obligations is vital for your business.

-• enhancing the safeguarding regime for client monies
+• Enhancing the safeguarding regime for client monies.

-• introducing more flexibility into regulatory technical standards for SCA
+• Introducing more flexibility into regulatory technical standards for SCA.

-• revisiting requirements for prompt settlement, including whether deferral in cases of suspected fraud might be warranted
+• Revisiting requirements for prompt settlement, including whether deferral in cases of suspected fraud might be warranted.

-• reviewing disclosure requirements for currency conversion
+• Reviewing disclosure requirements for currency conversion; and

-• looking at grounds and processes for terminating customer accounts.
+• Looking at grounds and processes for terminating customer accounts.

 Conclusion

-If your business is providing payment services in the UK, you need to consider whether you need to be authorised or registered with the FCA.
+If your business provides payment services in the UK, you need to consider whether you need to be authorised or registered with the FCA.
 You should also ensure that you understand all your regulatory and other legal obligations to minimise any compliance risks for your business.
-Harper James’ financial services solicitors can provide up-to-the-minute advice on the PSRs and related authorisation, registration and compliance requirements.
-We can also support you on data protection and anti-money laundering compliance.
-Please do not hesitate to contact our team for further information.

 About our expert